opawar600/Loan_Sharks/README.md

 We have put together the datasets that we used throughout the project.
 You can find it [here](https://drive.google.com/open?id=1Uu54SK0kIauKGvFao5rE0_NqrlMBEHJU)

-Lets look at some technicalities, begining with the structure of this repository.
+Let’s look at some technicalities, beginning with the structure of this repository.

 * ### Documents
 It has all the documentation for this project, including project proposal, project plan, some information about loan